alexandergerber/courses-tsa/chapter2.md

 `@instructions`
 - Load the package `quantmod`.
 - Download the time series of construction supplies (not seasonally adjusted) from `FRED` and assign it to the variable `con_supply`.
-- Visualize the Data using `autoplot`.
+- Visualize the data using `autoplot`.

 `@hint`